Author: Ernie Vallery

 Why Me?

 Why should I attempt to tackle Ebal’s enigmas?
-The short answer is that I have appropriate experience.
-This includes dealing with the circumstances, resolving the issues, and guiding you in doing likewise.
+The short answer is that I have experience with an appropriate tool for the issue at hand.
+That is summary judgment.

-For a definitive opinion on this matter one would likely at first blush consider a panel of archaeologists, epigraphers, and experts in tomography, computer science, and photography.
+For a definitive opinion on this matter, one would likely at first blush look elsewhere.
+You might consider a panel.
+That would include archaeologists, epigraphers, and experts in tomography, computer science, and photography.
+But not an attorney!

 But that is not the current question.
-Instead, it is ultimately whether to excavate now or not!
+Instead, it is whether to excavate now!

-Archaeologist, epigraphers, and similar experts are not necessarily equipped at negotiating these elements.
+Usually, archaeologists, epigraphers, and similar experts are not best equipped to negotiate this.

 Photo by Lucas Agustu00edn on Pexels.com

-Actual “blood on the carpet” may indeed resolve issues quickly, but likely not the non literal sense Christie intended.
+Blood on the carpet” may achieve a quick resolution.
+But likely not the non-literal sense Christie intended.

-Nor will it necessarily precipitate the best immediate resolutions.
-Instead, it may settle with the side that speaks loudest, oftenest, or worse yet today the side that best manipulates social media.
+Often, too, it may not precipitate the best immediate resolution.
+Instead, it may settle with the side that speaks loudest.
+Worse, today, it may be with the one who best manipulates social media.

 This matter is too important, too urgent for such a result.